Kotlin Help

 Android and iOS applications

-Sharing code between mobile platforms is one of the major Kotlin Multiplatform use cases.
-With Kotlin Multiplatform Mobile, you can build cross-platform mobile applications and share common code between Android and iOS, such as business logic, connectivity, and more.
+Sharing code between mobile platforms is a major Kotlin Multiplatform use case.
+With Kotlin Multiplatform, you can build cross-platform mobile applications that share code between Android and iOS projects to implement networking, data storage and data validation, analytics, computations, and other application logic.

 Multiplatform libraries

-Kotlin Multiplatform is also useful for library authors.
-You can create a multiplatform library with common code and its platform-specific implementations for JVM, JS, and Native platforms.
-Once published, a multiplatform library can be used in other cross-platform projects as a dependency.
+Kotlin Multiplatform is also helpful for library authors.
+You can create a multiplatform library with common code and its platform-specific implementations for JVM, web, and native platforms.
+Once published, a multiplatform library can be used as a dependency in other cross-platform projects.

 Code sharing between platforms